tasneemh/movie-nominations/README.md

   - vagrant up
   - vagrant ssh
   - psql -U development
-  - CREATE DATABASE image_db
+  - CREATE DATABASE nominations_db
-  - \c image_db to connect to the database
+  - \c nominations_db to connect to the database
   - Run command \i back-end/sqlDatabase/migrations/create.sql to create images table
   - \dt to check if the images table is created
   - All the username and password details about the database are available in db.js inside back-end folder.